Sunday, October 27, 2024

 Inside the vanity we found a pair of small binoculars to use while onboard.

 Nice branded pad and paper as well as another phone at the desk.
-Seems that not only did we have two invisible doppelgangers sharing our cabin according to our TV home screen but apparently also a totally different woman stowing away.
-Our phone's caller ID screen displayed the name of a Ms. Michele Underwood as the occupant of this cabin until about two days before the end of the trip.
+Seems that not only did we have two invisible doppelgangers sharing our cabin according to our TV home screen but apparently also a totally different person stowing away.
+Our phone's caller ID screen displayed the name of a Mr. Michele Underwood as the occupant of this cabin until about two days before the end of the trip.

 Our two Vox Boxes and their charging stand for listening to a guide on tours.
 A good bit of miscommunication with the tour tickets and excursion summaries as some that said it was needed never used it.